 In the Valley it all began with the Low Grade section of the Allegheny Valley Railroad in 1869.
 The railroad – later known as the Pennsylvania Railroad, then the Conrail Line- went from Driftwood to Dubois and beyond the stations.
 Intermediate stations were located along the way at Grant, Summerson, Benezette, Caledonia, Weedville, Cardiff’s Major Station, and Penfield.

-The Pennsylvania line was on one side of the Bennettt’s Branch and another line of the B & O ( previously the Buffalo & Susquehanna)was on the other.
+The Pennsylvania line was on one side of the Bennett’s Branch and another line of the B & O (previously the Buffalo & Susquehanna) was on the other.
 This line provided passenger and freight services to principal stations in Medix Run, Summerville, Brookville, Reynoldsville and 14 minor stations, including one in Falls Creek.
-The B&O would use the B&S tracks from DeBois to Sinnemehonig, where a new 73 mile line would be built parallel to the Pennsylvania Railroad tracks, to connect to the Reading Railroad at Williamsport, PA.
+The B&O would use the B&S tracks from DuBois to Sinnamahoning, where a new 73 mile line would be built parallel to the Pennsylvania Railroad tracks, to connect to the Reading Railroad at Williamsport, PA.

-This last paragraph gives us a little insight to the railroad experiences in the Valley.
-Other stories that are contributed would be identifed below and linked to that story:
+The last paragraph gave us a little insight into the railroad experiences in the Valley.
+Other contributed stories are below:

 Other railroad links of interest are listed below:

 You have the opportunity to share these stories and memories of this special railroad history – either passenger or freight trains.
-Please contact Bob Nay to share your stories, memories, history, pictures, etc.
+Please contact Bob Nay or Rich Levine to share your stories, memories, history, pictures, etc.